polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/srtool.md

 ## Working with the Docker container

 Because `srtool` is a Docker container, you must have Docker available in your build environment to use it.
-However, you don't need to know anything about using Docker to build a chain using `srtool` thanks to the `srtool-cli`.
+However, you don't need to know anything about using Docker to build a chain using `srtool` because you can use the `srtool-cli` command-line interface to work with Docker images.

-`srtiool-cli` is a command-line utility written in Rust that will install a utility called `srtool` on your system.
-It greatly simplifies your interactions with the `srtool` Docker container.
+The `srtiool-cli` package is a command-line utility written in Rust that  installs an executable program called `srtool` on your computer.
+This program simplifies your interactions with the `srtool` Docker container.
-Overtime, several tools were extracted and/or joined the tooling options around `srtool` and it is worth mentioning the following tools and helpers:
+Over time, the tooling around the `srtool` Docker image has expanded to include the following tools and helper programs:

-- [srtool-cli](https://github.com/chevdor/srtool-cli) provides a command-line interface to pull the `srtool` Docker image, build the runtime using the `srtool` Docker container and interact with it.
+- [srtool-cli](https://github.com/chevdor/srtool-cli) provides a command-line interface to pull the `srtool` Docker image, get information about the image and tooling used to interact with it, and build the runtime using the `srtool` Docker container.

 - [subwasm](https://github.com/chevdor/subwasm) provides command-line options for working with the metadata and WebAssembly runtime built using `srtool`. `subwasm` is used internally as well in the `srtool` image.

-- [srtool-actions](https://github.com/chevdor/srtool-actions) provides Github actions to integrate builds produced using the `srtool` image with your Github CI/CD pipelines.
+- [srtool-actions](https://github.com/chevdor/srtool-actions) provides Github actions to integrate builds produced using the `srtool` image with your GitHub CI/CD pipelines.

 - [srtool-app](https://gitlab.com/chevdor/srtool-app) provides a simple graphical user interface for building the runtime using the `srtool` Docker image.

-## Image naming convention

-Unlike many Docker images, there is no `latest` tag for the `srtool` image.
-Instead, the naming convention for `paritytech/srtool` Docker images specifies the version of the Rust compiler used to compile the code included in the image.
-For example, the image `paritytech/srtool:1.62.0` indicates that the tools included in the image were compiled with version `1.62.0` of the `rustc` compiler.
-In addition to the compiler version, some images specify the version of the build script used.
-For example, an image named `paritytech/srtool:1.62.0-0.9.19` was compiled with version `1.62.0` of the `rustc` compiler but using the version `0.9.19` of the build script.

-The image that only specifies the compiler version always contains the latest version of the software.

-Before pulling a specific version of the `paritytech/srtool` image, you should check the version of the Rust compiler that you are using to ensure the image is compatible with the version of Rust you have installed.

 ## Installing srtool-cli

-You can use the `srtool` command-line interface to build the WebAssembly runtime using the srtool Docker image.
+The `srtool` command-line interface enables you to build the WebAssembly runtime using the `srtool` Docker image.
-The `srtool` command-line interface enables the same source code to consistently produce the same WebAssembly binary.

 You can install the `srtool` command-line interface by running the following command:

 ```bash